One of the top jewels of Spain’s crown is its third-largest city – Valencia.

 - Combine the metro and the tram networks to get around fast.
 The metro lines are a great way to visit more remote areas, and combining it with the tram lets you travel all around Valencia effortlessly.
 A single ticket costs between €1.40 ($1.60) for one zone and €3.60 ($4.05) for four zones.
 You can also get a 10-journey card available for €10.00 ($11.30), called bono transbordo.
 On weekdays, the metro and tram run between 4:00 AM and 11:30 PM, and on weekends – between 5:00 AM and 12:30 AM.

 - The bus network in Valencia is quite convenient, too.
-Riding the city bus offers a chance to enjoy some of the touristic sights without having to pay the high prices of the Bus Turistico.
+Riding the city bus offers a chance to enjoy some of the tourist sights without having to pay the high prices of the Bus Turistico.
 A single ticket costs €1.50 ($1.70).
-Alternatively, you can buy a bonobus – a combined 10-journeys ticket for €10.50 ($10.70), of which €2.00 ($2.25) are for the card.
+Alternatively, you can buy a bonobus – a combined 10-journeys ticket for €10.50 ($10.70), of which €2.00 ($2.25) is for the card.
 The buses run between 4:00 AM and 10:30 PM on a weekday.
 There is a night bus service until 2:00 AM on weekdays and 3:30 AM on the weekend.
 Download the EMT València app for useful information such as waiting times, bus schedules, and a city bus map.

 Where to Stay – The Best Neighborhoods in Valencia